Short motivation letter example

 A short motivation letter has several advantages:

 • Efficient for the employer: recruiters often read dozens of letters a day.
-A brief letter stands out positively.
+A concise letter stands out positively.

-• To the point: you show that you can quickly name the core.
+• To the point: you show that you can quickly get to the core of what matters.

-• Fits the modern labor market: especially when applying via online portals or LinkedIn, short and to the point is becoming increasingly important.
+• Fits the modern labour market: especially when applying via online portals or LinkedIn, short and focused writing is increasingly important.

-It is important, however, that a short letter should not be sloppy or superficial.
-Every sentence must have value.
+It is important, however, that a short letter should never feel sloppy or superficial.
+Every sentence should add value.

-How do you build a short motivation letter?
+How do you structure a short motivation letter?

 A short motivation letter usually consists of four parts:

-3. Why you are suitable — name your key skills and experience that are directly related to the job.
+• Why you are a good fit: highlight your key skills and experience that match the job.

 Tips for a strong short motivation letter